nPr0nn/Steganography-Trithemius/README.md

 - **Encoding**:   Hide files within PNG images using specified bit planes.
 - **Decoding**:   Extract hidden files from encoded PNG images.
 - **Inspecting**: Visualize bit planes of color channels for image analysis.

+- **Open Source**: Free as in beer and free as in speech.
+- **Cross-Platform**: Works on Windows, Linux, and macOS (its just python)
+- **Command-Line Interface**: Offers a user friendly interface with commands checks.

+## But how does it work ?

+It uses the LSB steganography technique!

+The least significant bit (LSB) steganography in color images is a technique that hides information within an image by altering theleast important bits of its pixels.
+Each pixel in a color image typically consists of 24 bits, divided into 8 bit planes for each color channel (red, green, and blue).

+For example, if a pixel has an RGB value of (245, 33, 74), its binary representation will be:

+R: 11110101
+G: 00100001
+B: 01001010

+The least significant bit belongs to bit plane 0, i.e., the first bit read from right to left, while the most significant bit belongs to bit plane 7.
+If we wish to hide the binary information represented by 101, we can alter the bit planes of our pixel so that its new value is as follows:

+R: 11110101
+G: 00100000
+B: 01001011

+This translates to an RGB value of (245, 32, 75), an imperceptible color change to the human eye.
+With this idea, we can practically store arbitrary information in a large enough image, simply by choosing which bit planes to alter.

 ## Installation